 Corporate Social Responsibility Committee

-DISCLOSURES UNDER THE COMPANIES ACT2013
+DISCLOSURES UNDER THE COMPANIES ACT 2013 i) Annual Return

-Regular meetings of the Board are held inter-alia to review the financialresult of the Company.
-Additional Board meetings are convened to discuss and decide onvarious business policies strategies and other businesses.
+Regular Meetings of the Board are held inter-alia to review the financialresult of the Company.
+Additional Board Meetings are convened to discuss and decide onvarious business policies strategies and other businesses.
 Due to business exigenciescertain business decisions are taken by the board through circulation from time to time.

-All Related Party Transactions are placed before the Audit Committee as also the Boardfor approval.
-Since all the related party transactions entered into during the financialyear were on an arms length basis and were in the ordinary course of business.
-Particulars ofcontracts or arrangements with related parties referred to in Section188(1) of the Companies Act 2013 in the prescribed Form AOC-2 is appended asAnnexure Bto this Boards report.
+All Related Party Transactions are placed before the Audit Committee and also the Boardfor approval.
+All the related party transactions entered into during the financial yearwere on an arm's length basis and were in the ordinary course of business.
+Particulars ofcontracts or arrangements with related parties referred to in Section 188(1) of theCompanies Act 2013 in the prescribed Form AOC-2 is appended as Annexure A tothis Board's report.
 The policy on Related Party Transactions has been approved by theBoard and uploaded on the website of the Company.
 The details of the transactions withRelated Party are provided in the accompanying financial statements vide note no.31 ofnotes on financial statement as per requirement of Ind AS 24 -related party disclosure.These transactions are not likely to conflict with the interest of the Company at large.All significant transaction with related parties is placed before audit committeeperiodically.

 iv) Particulars of Loans Guarantees or Investments under Section 186

 There are no material changes and commitments affecting the Financial Position of theCompany occurred after the end of financial year.

 During the year following changes happened in Subsidiary Joint Ventures and AssociateCompanies:

 During the year name of wholly owned subsidiary company viz.
 "DishmanEurope Ltd." has been changed to "Dishman CARBOGEN AMCIS (Europe) Ltd."